IMPORTANT, PLEASE READ BEFORE USE!

 Battery packs should NEVER be over-discharged at any time.
 Specifically, over-discharging on the first use will ruin the battery permanently before you get to fully enjoy it.
 Be extremely careful not to over-discharge new packs:

 - NEVER disassemble existing battery packs to mix with other battery cells/packs.

 - Use a high quality Lithium Polymer charger – a poor quality charger can be dangerous.

 - Do NOT discharge battery to a level below 3V per cell under load.
 Deep discharge below 3V per cell can deteriorate battery performance.

-- Use extreme caution and protect LiPo batteries to avoid puncture of the cell – punctured cells can cause fire.
+- Use extreme caution and protect batteries to avoid puncture of the cell – punctured cells can cause fire.

 - It is recommended to use a Low Voltage Detection Device to warn users when the battery pack voltage is too low.
 This ensures longer battery life & prevents dead batteries.

 Storage & Transportation